-Anchorage Personal Injury Attorneys
+Anchorage Personal Injury Lawyers

 What is personal injury anyway?
 This blanket term can often cause confusion about what a “personal injury” really is and whether it constitutes legal action on the part of the injured party.
 If you trip and bang your knee on the floor at work because a co-worker left some boxes laying around, that is technically a personal injury but—depending on the severity of the damage done to your knee—it’s not likely an incident where a personal injury suit would be filed.